rnaveensrinivas/Markdown/README.md

 - To display a literal character that would otherwise be used to format text in a Markdown document, add a backslash `\` in front of the character.

-    > \* Without the backslash, this would be a bullet in an unordered list.
+  `\* Without the backslash, this would be a bullet in an unordered list.`
+* gets converted to HTML as:

   ```html
   <p>* Without the backslash, this would be a bullet in an unordered list.</p>